-Identifying Customer Contact Points
+Identifying Thousands of Customer Contact Points

 Taylor Reach helps Pharmaceutical firm with customer contact points

 The client, a large multinational pharmaceutical firm, had numerous phone numbers and contact points that customers could use to reach them.
 Business units added phone numbers as needed with a view to providing better and faster service.
 Over years numbers were added for all matter of purposes.
 However, the company began receiving complaints and heard anecdotal evidence that callers were being poorly served, confused regarding which numbers to dial for what purpose, and experiencing numerous internal transfers.

 The client prepared an initial inventory of numbers, who in the organization was responsible for the numbers, any documentation about the menu of options, and termination points for those numbers.
 Taylor Reach then conducted interviews with multiple stakeholders known, identified or presumed to have ownership of these and other numbers in the organization.
 Through the interviews more numbers were identified, new numbers were found on websites, unearthed on published documents, with the final inventory being three (3x) times greater than the original list.
 Taylor Reach then called each number, checked and identified the point of termination for each.
 The IVR’s and the auto-attendants were mapped for options, routing and termination points.
 The answering points were both inside the client and outside at third-party agencies were documented.
 Taylor Reach confirmed and identified who was the business owner and the person responsible for each number.
 Billing history for the numbers owned by the client was obtained from the carrier for the past 12 months and analyzed for volume and costs.